hasantayyar/4/page.md

 #### With Federated-Wikis

 + Intra-wiki link handling becomes harder.
 If links are absolute then users will get bumped around wikis a lot.
-If links are relative then the page referenced by the link might not be included in a particular wiki.
+If links are relative then the page referenced by a link might not be included in a particular wiki.

 	The magnet link-like scheme above may help, but it doesn't provide a complete solution.
 Users expect links to change their browser's _location_ as well as its _contents_.